Jon Morgan Shields, Ambidextrous Pitcher

 For the Love of Competition

 The road to high-level athletics isn’t an easy one.
 Jon Morgan Shields (2023), Ambidextrous Pitcher did not take the commonly-traveled road in high-level baseball.
-Now having been in several high level organizations, including 4th / Final level NTIS 15u (USA Baseball in Cary, NC), Bandidos, EvoShield Canes, Adidas 2022 National Team (in Phoenix), he began to form his ambidextrous skill set at the age of seven years old.
+Now having been in several high-level organizations, including 4th / Final level NTIS 15u (USA Baseball in Cary, NC), Bandidos Black 2021, EvoShield Canes 2021, Adidas 2022 National Team (in Phoenix), he began to form his ambidextrous skill set at the age of 5 years old.
 When his father and coach of his travel team, Scott Morgan Shields, was short of infielders he looked to his son.
 Being a natural Left-Handed pitcher, his dad purchased a right hand glove and asked his son to throw both ways.
-In about a year, Jon was the team's second baseman competing at the top level of a his age in baseball.
+In about a year, Jon was the team's second baseman competing at the top level of his age in baseball.
 Soon thereafter, Jon began integrating his right arm into pitching, and his dad purchased his first ambidextrous glove.
-He since has upgraded this glove to the same one used by MLB ambidextrous player, Pat Venditte, now in the Los Angeles Dodgers organization*.
-Jon has modeled himself after several pitchers, but greatly admires Pay Venditte for making into the MLB, and pioneering switch pitching.
+He since has upgraded this glove to the same one used by MLB ambidextrous player, Pat Venditte*, who just traded from the Los Angeles Dodgers organization to the Marlins, and have found value in Venditte perhaps reacting to the new 2020 MLB pitching rules limiting pitcher changes.
+Jon has modeled himself after several pitchers.
+Jon greatly admires Pay Venditte for making into the MLB, and pioneering switch pitching.

 * For an 2017 interview of Pat Venditte, press here.